birkskyum/maplibre-native-wasm/README.md

 ### Flutter for Web

+Currently, the https://github.com/maplibre/flutter-maplibre-gl uses MapLibre GL JS for the web target.

+It is technically possible to use a wasm build of Native for web as well, which would give identical rendering and feature set.

-Not started.
+Work is not started.
 More info [here](https://flutter.dev/multi-platform/web)

 ### MapLibre Native Core